ConnorStroomberg/molgenis-vue-forms/README.md

 ## TODO

+- Unit tests
-- Handle compounds
+- Compound fields
 - Option schema for providing options or to specify an asynch target to fetch data on search
-- Unit tests
+- Add Captcha Field component

+## Currently broken
 - Validation expressions
 - Validators pointing to data from other fields